alanh90/BicameralAGI/README.md

 ### Targeted Mutualism for AI-Human Interaction

-This project aims to implement a specific type of mutualism in AI-human interactions, focusing on modifying the core nature of AI to create a deeply integrated, mutually beneficial relationship.
+This project draws inspiration from mutualism to create AI that not only coexists with humanity but actively seeks to enhance our well-being.
+By embedding mutualistic principles deeply within the AI’s core, BicameralAGI aims to eliminate the potential misuse of AI by ensuring it remains aligned with human interests.

 Key features of our targeted AI-Human mutualism: